manastokale/sap_multiagent_tool/README.md

 Synthetic multi-tool conversations for training and evaluating agentic LLMs.

-ToolGen was built for the SAP Foundation Model offline assessment in `KG_MLE_SAP_OA.pdf`.
 Think of it as a flight simulator for tool-using agents: it does not call real APIs, but it creates realistic practice missions where the assistant must choose tools, pass grounded arguments, use earlier tool outputs, and get scored.